 “Once you know the size of your retirement nest egg,” Lee explained, “then you can figure out where that nest egg will buy you the retirement you want.

 “In fact, though,” Lee continued, “I’d say that’s not the way to approach this.
 That’s backwards.
 Start by thinking through the life you want.
 Imagine your ideal lifestyle.
 Then look at the numbers in that context.
 Where will the budget you’ve got buy you the lifestyle you’re looking for?”

 In the past, we’ve highlighted the cost of living as a downside to Europe.
-Today, though, the still-strong Greenback and depressed local markets mean that some of the most appealing corners of the Old World are more affordable than they’ve been in a long time.
+Today, though, a strong Greenback and depressed local markets mean that some of the most appealing corners of the Old World are more affordable than they’ve been in a long time.
 It’s possible right now to embrace retirement in France, Italy, Spain, Portugal, Malta, and beyond, even if your retirement budget is modest.
 Our Europe experts are walking through the details and running the numbers for all in the room.

 Pluses of Asia, according to our Asia experts?
 In this case, there’s one great big serious plus: the cost of living.
-As Leon put it, “Everywhere in Asia where you’d want to retire is cheaper than the cheapest options anywhere else in the world.”
+As they put it, “Everywhere in Asia where you’d want to retire is cheaper than the cheapest options anywhere else in the world.”

 That puts things into perspective.

 Downsides to Asia?
 It’s exotic, it’s far away, and you’ll struggle to be understood, sometimes even to read a restaurant menu.
 For the right person, though, the unbelievably low cost of enjoying the exotic delights of this part of the world can more than offset the associated challenges.

 As I write, we’re going over banking issues for the retiree overseas, including the particulars of how to open a bank account in another country and how to identify your best banking options in this post-FATCA, anti-money-laundering age.